 Work-related injuries can happen anywhere, and no industry or sector of employment is immune from accidents.
 Countless jobs today have workers “out in the field” delivering things, showing samples, and otherwise exposing themselves to potential injury.
+In fact, even many people who believe they are "independent contractors" may be covered under workers' compensation.
 Attorney Stephen Hoffman has represented injured workers and employees in a host of different fields of employment and has helped them to secure adequate compensation for their injuries.

 Common workplace injuries